Guide to Microsoft Dynamics for Finance Teams

 Credit and Collections

-Dynamics makes it easy to visualize and track delinquent payments and even bring in collection agents to further support the AR team.
+Dynamics makes it easy to visualize and track delinquent payments and even bring in collection agents to support the AR team further.
+The right Microsoft Power App can also help you automate the collection process.

 - Enter and approve invoices